 This course focuses on the study of microbiological concepts and techniques central to the health professions.
-Topics include anatomy and physiology of microbes, microbial classification, principles of microscopy, sterilization, disinfection, immunology, chemotherapy, epidemiology, disease transmission, pathogenicity and virulence in relation to microbes.
+Topics include anatomy and physiology of microbes, microbial classification, principles of microscopy, sterilization,

 PSY 102 Developmental Psychology

 This course centers on the scientific study of psychological changes across the lifespan (birth, infancy, childhood, adolescence, and adulthood).
 Students will examine the development of motor skills and other psycho-physiological processes; cognitive development involving areas such as problem solving, moral understanding, and conceptual understanding; language acquisition; social, personality, and emotional development; and self-concept and identity formation.
 Development will be considered from the biological, cognitive, and psychosocial perspectives.